shivanshdave/2020-432/classes/class25/stuff.md

 5. Check out this article by Bates, Machler, Bolker and Walker on [Fitting Linear Mixed-Effects Models using lme4](https://www.jstatsoft.org/article/view/v067i01/0?utm_campaign=digest&utm_medium=email&utm_source=nuzzel)
 6. You may be interested in [Maverick Lin's 10-page "cheat sheet" about data science](https://www.datasciencecentral.com/profiles/blogs/new-data-science-cheat-sheet), which is inspired by William Chen's [The Only Probability Cheatsheet You'll Ever Need](https://www.datasciencecentral.com/profiles/blogs/probability-cheat-sheet).
 7. An extremely useful idea is that of splitting continuous predictors into thirds, rather than dichotomizing, [as described here](http://www.stat.columbia.edu/~gelman/research/published/thirds5.pdf).
 If you must categorize, think about the gains in efficiency this approach can provide.
+8. Here's a nice video from David Spiegelhalter on "[What would Florence Nightingale make of big data](https://www.bbc.com/ideas/videos/what-would-florence-nightingale-make-of-big-data/p075lxkt?playlist=thinkers-from-the-past-on-the-world-today)?"
-8. From Darren Dahly, [here is a simulation to demonstrate how you should decide which covariates to adjust for in the context of a randomized controlled trial.](https://threadreaderapp.com/thread/1115902270888128514.html).
+9. From Darren Dahly, [here is a simulation to demonstrate how you should decide which covariates to adjust for in the context of a randomized controlled trial.](https://threadreaderapp.com/thread/1115902270888128514.html).
 There's an excellent follow-up series of posts, [from Frank Harrell and others at this link](https://twitter.com/f2harrell/status/1116311832652910597).

 ## [Ten Simple Rules for Effective Statistical Practice](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004961)

+This insightful article from Robert E. Kass, Brian S. Caffo, Marie Davidian, Xiao-Li Meng, Bin Yu, and Nancy Reid in 2016 in [PLOS Computational Biology](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004961) as part of their "Ten Simple Rules" series is very helpful.
+The Ten Rules are...

 1. Statistical Methods Should Enable Data to Answer Scientific Questions
 2. Signals Always Come with Noise